mk870/EnglishPremierLeague_wage_estimator/README.md

 ### **Productionization**
 ***
-In this step, I built a flask API endpoint that is hosted on Heroku.
+In this step, I built a flask API endpoint that is hosted on Heroku visit https://epl-wage-estimator.herokuapp.com/ to look at it.
 The API endpoint takes in a request with a list of values grouped as contractual,physical and perfomance player attributes and returns an estimated weekly wage.